Automations put your processes on auto-pilot and save you time, so we understand that it's frustrating if they're not working as intended.

 Automation includes a task that needs to be checked off

-Be sure to check off and complete the task so that the automation can move to the next step.
+If your automation creates tasks as part of it's flow, you'll need to check off and complete the task so the automation can move on to the next step in its flow.

 Automation is incorrectly linked to contact form/project type